bookholders/classdataapi/docs/class.rst

 ========================

-This is example request of department for a certain school.
+This is example request of class for a certain school.

   :url: http://hackathon.bookholders.com/classdata/<school>/<class>
   :school: UMCP,TU,HU,JHU